 Professor Mabury holds a PhD in Agricultural and Environmental Chemistry from the University of California, Davis.
-He first joined the University of Toronto as a faculty member in 1995 and became Director of the Analytical Laboratory for Environmental Science Research and Teaching in 1997.
-Professor Mabury served as Associate Chair Undergraduate for one year and then Chair of the Department of Chemistry from 2003 until 2009.
+He first joined the University of Toronto in 1995 as the first faculty member in environmental chemistry and later helped lead the creation of undergraduate and graduate programs in this sub-discipline.
+Professor Mabury served as Chair of the Department of Chemistry from 2003 until 2009.

 Professor Mabury spends weekends on his Northumberland Country Farm growing soybeans, wheat, corn and this year, canola.